-Source: EU Member States and Montenegro - Eurostat dataset $SDG_04_30$ .
+Source: EU Member States and Montenegro - Eurostat dataset SDG-04_30 .
 The Republic of Moldova - the national statistical offices.
 Notes: Indices are estimated as (a) a share of children involved in early education in 2019 relative to a share of children involved in early education in 2011 (index 2011-2019); (b) a share of children involved in early education in 2020 relative to a share of children involved in early education in 2019 (index 2019-2020) separately for boys and girls.

-at least 96% of children between the ages of three and the legal starting school age should participate in early childhood care and education by 2030.
-In 2019, for children between the ages of three and the compulsory school starting age, the EU-27 reached 95%, while the average early childhood education and care participation in the Danube Region was 83% (see Figure 2.1).
+in education and training towards the European Education Area and beyond (2021-2030), at least 96% of children between the ages of three and the legal starting school age should participate in early childhood care and education by 2030.
+While the EU-27 average reached 95% by 2019, the average early childhood education and care participation in the Danube Region lagged far behind the Council Resolution's target level (83% in 2019), though there was an increase to 89% in 2018 (see Figure 2.1).

-Not surprisingly, the shares of children attending early childhood education and care institutions were systematically higher in the 'old' EU Member States of Austria and Germany (both 96% in 2019) and in several 'new' EU Member States, i.e. Hungary (96% in 2019) and Slovakia (94% in 2019).
-Better financing, good infrastructure, availability and relatively low cost of early childhood education and care for parents contributed to the high percentages of early childhood education and care enrolment.
-Another important factor was employment of mothers - higher female employment (including maternal employment) was likely associated with the higher participation in early childhood education and care, while the availability of childcare facilities can also be an important factor for higher employment rates of women.
-Among the EU Member States, the lowest enrolment rates were documented in Bulgaria, Croatia, Romania and Slovenia (all 82% in 2019).
-Bulgaria and Romania incurred a drop of 5% in early childhood education and care enrolment in 2011-2019.
+Not surprisingly, the shares of children attending early childhood education and care institutions were systematically higher in the "old" EU Member States of Austria and Germany (both 96% in 2019) and in several "new" EU Member States, i.e. Hungary (96% in 2019) and Slovakia (94% in 2019).
+The generous financing, good infrastructure, availability and relatively low cost of early childhood education and care for parents contributed to the high percentages of early childhood education and care participation.
+Another important factor was employment of mothers - higher female employment (including maternal employment) was likely associated with the higher participation of children in early childhood education and care.
+Among the EU Member States, the lowest participation rates were documented in Bulgaria, Croatia, Romania and Slovenia (all 82% in 2019).
+Bulgaria and Romania incurred a drop of 5% in early childhood education and care participation in 2011-2019.